Chapter 13 : Chapter Thirteen: Not Alone

 Harry focused on his breathing and keeping his sobs down, not hearing the Weasley's, and Hermione walking up the stairs to check on both him and Sirius as he did so.
 Harry shook his head as soon as the words come out of Sirius' mouth, and his frustration with the situation turned into anger in a snap.

 "No," Harry said harshly through clenched teeth, "It's got to be me, and only me.
 You heard the Prophesy.
 I've got to do it alone."
 He kept his voice steady.

 "The Prophesy didn't say you weren't allowed help," Sirius said sharply, "Only that you had to be the one to deliver the final blow."

 "I don't even know how I could!
 I could never kill anyone- how would I even be able to with love?"
 Harry questioned.

 Harry closed his eyes and hugged his knees to his chest, ignoring the pain as usual, and rested his chin in his knee.
-What Sirius said made since, he could see himself killing someone to defend someone that he loved.
-But Voldemort was much to strong, to powerful, for someone like Harry to be defeated by.
+What Sirius said made sense, he could see himself killing someone to defend someone that he loved.
+But Voldemort was much too strong, too powerful, for someone like Harry to be defeated by.
 The thought of a fifteen year old student killing the Dark Lord was laughable.